RWHC is pleased to offer the 2021-22 Nurse Residency Program. We will once again be offering two cohorts at RWHC in Sauk City, WI.

 The goals of the program are to help the nurse resident:

-RWHC Program Coordinator: Erin Smital, Nursing Professional Development Educator, Nurse Residency Coordinator
+RWHC Program Coordinator: Erin Smital, RN, Nursing Professional Development Educator, Nurse Residency Coordinator

 "RWHC is the reason that I am still in nursing.
 My first year out of nursing school I was lucky enough to attend the Nurse Residency Program.
 While nurse residency helped with the day to day stress of taking your knowledge and actually applying it to real patients without supervision, for me it was so much more.
 It was a place to laugh, a place to commiserate, a place to cry and a place to feel safe with people who were going through the same things I was.
 Thank you RWHC for offering this wonderful program."

 “The Nurse Residency Program takes the overwhelming amount of information you get in nursing school and ties it all together based on things you are experiencing every day at your work place.
 It is a wonderful learning environment that fosters effective interdisciplinary communication and encourages you to question you and your workplaces practices.
 I would recommend this program to not only nurses who are just starting their practices, but also those who have been practicing for years as it provides information that is applicable to every ’level’ of nurse."

 -- Jessica M., Nurse Residency Participant

 "Critical thinking is something that new nurses struggle with and develop over time.
 This program helps develop these skills in a number of different areas throughout the time of the program.
 Nurses that have gone through this program seem to have a better sense of critical thinking upon completion."